-The amounts presented for each fiscal year were determined as of 09/30 and presents only those years for which information is available.
+\ The amounts presented for each fiscal year were determined as of 6/30 and present only those years for which information is available.
+There are no assets accumulated in a trust that meets the criteria of GASB codification P22.101 or P52-101 to pay related benefits for the OPEB plan.